carbon-language/carbon-lang/llvm/docs/BranchWeightMetadata.rst

 ``BranchInst``
 ^^^^^^^^^^^^^^

-Metadata is only assign to the conditional branches.
-There are two extra operarands, for the true and the false branch.
+Metadata is only assigned to the conditional branches.
+There are two extra operarands for the true and the false branch.

 .. code-block:: llvm